grgx03/anxiety/scenes/act4.md

 hong({eyes:"normal", mouth:"normal"}, 0);
 ```

-h: Please do not do that.
+h: Te rog, nu face asta.
+Please do not do that.

 (#act4_something_else)